 What do you do at PSS and how long have you been here?
 I started at PSS in September 2018.
-I presently assist in the grade 2/3 classroom and teach part-time in the K/1 class.
+I presently teach part-time in the grade 2/3 class.

 What initially attracted you to work at PSS and what do you value about working here now?
 When I initially visited PSS the first thing I noticed was the strong, respectful relationships between students and staff.
 Also, each child is not only valued and embraced for their individuality, but their education is based on their learning style, personality, and what they are able to offer to the school (and broader) community.